signavio/kraken/README.md

 As we only want to be able to fetch `users` for now, we only need to define the `fetch` method.
 `fetch` will then map the `id` of a `user` to an API call at `/users/{id}`.

-### Library Setup

-After you have declared your types you can setup your connection between `@signavio/kraken` and your code.
-For this you need to initialize the `kraken` with your types.
+### Exporting the pre-configured API module

+After you have declared your types you can use the creator function, the default export of the `kraken`, to initialize your pre-configured API module.
+The rest of your application should never have use the `kraken` directly, but only ever interact with the pre-configured API module.
+To create your custom API module using your types, you will need some glue code similar to the following snippet:

 ```es6
 import { mapValues } from 'lodash'